Educational News & Resources

 The safety of students at all of Utah's educational institutions is of paramount importance.
 The COVID-19 outbreak is of particular concern and we are taking every measure to prevent the spread of the virus among our students, teachers, and families.

 This page will serve as a general resource for Utah's public schools, colleges and universities, and private schools.
 Information and updates on specific schools are provided by school administration or local districts.
-Click here for a list of school districts in Utah.
+Click here for a directory of Utah schools.

 School Mask Requirements

 On August 14, 2020, the Utah Department of Health issued a public health order mandating the use of masks in all Utah K-12 schools.
 This mandate is set to expire on December 31, 2020 (unless otherwise modified).

 PowerPoint for Schools on Infection Prevention and Control